-381. The selection and placement of fire detection equipment shall take into account the characteristic features of the compartment including ambient conditions, fire loads, ventilation and the significance of the compartment to the safety of the facility.
+381. The selection and placement of fire detection equipment shall take into account the characteristic features of the compartment including ambient conditions, fire loads, ventilation, air conditioning and the significance of the compartment to the safety of the facility.
 If necessary, the fire detection systems can be supplemented with other appropriate monitoring systems.
+[2019-12-15]

 3.5.2 Fire extinguishing water systems and fire extinguishing systems

 385. To facilitate fast suppression of fires and to minimise damage and hazards, the nuclear power plant and other nuclear facilities shall be equipped with a fire water system and effective and reliable fire extinguishing systems.
-Location of the facilities, structural fire protection solutions and the amount of fire loads shall be taken into account in the design of the fire extinguishing systems of different fire compartments.
+The location of the facilities, the structural fire protection solutions, the prerequisites for the operation of the equipment in the rooms and the type and amount of fire loads shall be taken into account in the design of the fire extinguishing systems of different fire compartments.
+[2019-12-15]

-386. Irrespective of the layout design of the nuclear power plant or the amount of existing fire loads, at least the following rooms and systems shall be provided with fixed, sufficiently reliable and, if necessary, automatic fire extinguishing systems
+386. Irrespective of the layout design of the nuclear facility or the amount of existing fire loads, at least the following rooms and systems shall be provided with fixed, sufficiently reliable and, if necessary, automatic fire extinguishing systems:

-- cable rooms containing large cable concentrations with a fire load of > 1,200 MJ/m², unless it can be demonstrated by the defence in depth approach to fire protection that the development of a continuous cable fire in them is highly unlikely.
+b. cable rooms containing large cable concentrations with a fire load of > 1,200 MJ/m², unless it can be demonstrated by the defence in depth approach to fire protection that the development of a continuous cable fire in them is highly unlikely

-- where necessary, components featuring heavy fire loads, such diesel generators, large transformers and other systems containing large amounts of oil.
+d. where necessary, components featuring heavy fire loads, such diesel generators, large transformers and other systems containing large amounts of oil.
+[2019-12-15]

 3.5.3 Operative fire fighting